 In the lead up to COP26 and as part of UNDRR's risk dialogues, this webinar will bring together a range of decision makers, leaders and practitioners from Governments, Central Banks, lending institutions, institutional investors and the private sector, to propose innovative options to accelerate financing for disaster risk prevention, to address the barriers for de- risking investment in the current environment and to identify solutions.

 - Ms. Mami Mizutori, United Nations Special Representative for Secretary General for DRR

-- Mr. Vikram Raju, Managing Director, Morgan Stanley
+- Mr. Vikram Raju, Head of Climate Investing, Morgan Stanley Investment Management

 - Mr. Francesco Mazzaferro, Head of the European Systemic Risk Board Secretariat, European Central Bank